OpenCyphal/pycyphal/docs/pages/faq.rst

     implementation in C called ``libcanard`` that is only ~1k SLoC large.

-Library import fails with ``ImportError``.
-Do I need additional packages to get it working?
+Imports fail with ``ImportError``.
+Do I need to install additional packages?
     No. The missing packages (usually it's ``uavcan``) are supposed to be auto-generated from DSDL definitions.
     We no longer ship the public regulated DSDL definitions together with UAVCAN implementations in order to simplify maintenance and integration; also, this underlines our commitment to make vendor-specific (or application-specific) data types first-class citizens in UAVCAN v1.
     Please read the user documentation to learn how to generate Python packages from DSDL namespaces.

+Imports fail with ``AttributeError: module 'uavcan...' has no attribute '...'``.
+What am I doing wrong?
+    Remove the old library: ``pip uninstall -y uavcan``.
+Read the :ref:`installation` guide for details.